Kinetix: Investigating the Training of General Agents through Open-Ended Physics-Based Control Tasks: Experimental Setup

 We train on programatically generated \kinetix levels drawn from the statically defined distribution.
 We refer to training on sampled levels from this distribution as DR. Our main metric of assessment is the solve rate on the set of handmade holdout levels.
 The agent does not train on these levels but they do exist inside the support of the training distribution.
 Since all levels follow the same underlying structure and are fully observable, it is theoretically possible to learn a policy that can perform optimally on all levels inside the distribution.

 To select levels to train on, we use SFL~\citep{rutherford2024NoRegrets}, a state-of-the-art UED algorithm that regularly performs a large number of rollouts on randomly generated levels.
-It then selects a subset of these with high learnability and trains on them for a fixed duration before again selecting new levels.
-The main limitation of SFL, that it is only applicable to deterministic settings with a binary success reward, does not constrain us, as \kinetix satisfies both of these assumptions.
+It then selects a subset of these with high learnability and trains on them for a fixed duration before again selecting new levels. \revthree{SFL filters out all unsolvable levels, as the success rate (and therefore also learnability) is zero.} The main limitation of SFL, that it is only applicable to \revtwo{settings with deterministic transition dynamics and binary rewards}, does not constrain us, as \kinetix satisfies both of these assumptions.
 We ran preliminary experiments using PLR~\citep{jiang2021Replayguided,jiang2020Prioritized} and ACCEL~\citep{holder2022Evolving}, but found that these approaches provided no improvements over DR (see \cref{app:ued_results}).

 For all experiments, we use PPO~\citep{schulman2017Proximal} with multi-discrete actions.
 We allot each method 5 billion environment interactions and periodically evaluate performance on the holdout levels.
 Hyperparameters are detailed in \cref{app:hyperparameters}.